Ray W. Washburne

 President and CEO

 Overseas Private Investment Corporation

-Mr. Washburne actively participates in a number of associations, including global business organizations, nonprofits, and real estate councils, such as the World Presidents’ Organization, The Real Estate Council, International Council of Shopping Centers, Urban Land Institute, Veritex Bank, SMU O’Neil Center Advisory Board, SMU Tower Center, Dallas Museum of Art Committee on Collections, and Baylor Health Care System Foundation.
+Mr. Washburne actively participates in a number of associations, including global business organizations, nonprofits, and real estate councils, such as the Young Presidents’ Organization, The Real Estate Council, International Council of Shopping Centers, Urban Land Institute, Veritex Bank, SMU O’Neil Center Advisory Board, SMU Tower Center, Dallas Museum of Art Committee on Collections, and Baylor Health Care System Foundation.

 He is a graduate of Southern Methodist University and has served as an adjunct professor at SMU Cox School of Business.